How do we measure our success?

 We gauge the impact of our many projects by measuring the number of books read before and after deployment, students’ reading ability, as well as our own ability to provide delivery and support.
 Longer-term, we look for increased community involvement in reading, and ultimately increased literacy rates beyond UN-predicted levels.
 We continually conduct research within our programs, and publish the results here.

 We are also sometimes the subject of other organizations’ research, such as in this study of mobile reading in the developing world by UNESCO, published on April 23, 2014:

 “Mobile reading opens up new pathways to literacy for marginalized groups, particularly women and girls, and others who may not have access to paper books.”

-—Reading in the Mobile Era, a new study of Worldreader Mobile by UNESCO
+—Reading in the Mobile Era, a 2014 study of Worldreader Mobile by UNESCO

 (For other external articles about our work, including from scholarly journals, visit our press room.)

 Project LEAP: E-Readers in African Libraries with The Bill & Melinda Gates Foundation

 Read the project Baseline Report.